Hanns A. Pielenz Foundation

 By transferring his shares to the foundation, Hanns A. Pielenz ensured the continued existence of the traditional family business.

-The non-profit foundation is shareholder of AMANN Group and supports projects in the fields of art and culture, science and research and education and training.
+The non-profit foundation is a shareholder of the AMANN Group alongside the Pielenz family and supports projects in the fields of art and culture, science and research, as well as education and upbringing.

 This includes regular support for regional projects and institutions.